Quickest Detection for Changes in Maximal kNN Coherence of Random Matrices

-To summarize the contributions of this paper: we propose a nonparametric quickest detection procedure for detecting a change in correlation in a sequence of $n \times p$ high-dimensional matrices ($p \gg n$) $\{\mathbb{X}(m)\}$.
-The details are summarized below. \begin{enumerate} \item We propose a novel summary statistic $V(\mathbb{X})$ of the data matrix $\mathbb{X}$, which is the maximal sample correlation between the columns of the matrix $\mathbb{X}$. \item We obtain an asymptotic distribution for $V(\mathbb{X})$ in the purely high dimensional regime of fixed $n$ and $p \to \infty$ under the assumption that the rows of $\mathbb X$ are elliptically distributed.
-The asymptotic distribution of $V(\mathbb{X})$ belongs to a one-parameter exponential family. \item The change is detected by applying Lorden's GLR test to the summary statistic sequence $\{V(\mathbb{X}(m))\}$. \item We analyze the performance of Lorden's GLR test when the pre- and post-change distribution are misspecified. \item We obtain conditions on the pre- and post-change dispersion matrices in the elliptical model of $\mathbb X(m)$ for which the change can be accurately detected. \end{enumerate}
+In summary, the contributions of this paper: we propose a nonparametric quickest detection procedure for detecting a change in correlation in a sequence of $n \times p$ high-dimensional matrices ($p \gg n$) $\{\mathbb{X}(m)\}$.
+Specifically, the contributions of this paper are as follows: \begin{enumerate} \item We propose a novel summary statistic $V(\mathbb{X})$ of the data matrix $\mathbb{X}$ to test maximal coherency.
+This statistic is the maximal sample correlation between the columns of the matrix $\mathbb{X}$. \item We obtain an asymptotic distribution for $V(\mathbb{X})$ in the purely high dimensional regime of fixed $n$ and $p \to \infty$ under the assumption that the matrices $\mathbb X$ are elliptically distributed.
+This asymptotic distribution of $V(\mathbb{X})$ belongs to a one-parameter exponential family. \item We propose applying Lorden's GLR test to the summary statistic sequence $\{V(\mathbb{X}(m))\}$ and we analyze its performance when the pre- and post-change distribution are misspecified. \item We obtain conditions on the pre- and post-change dispersion matrices in the elliptical model of $\mathbb X(m)$ for which the change can be accurately detected for any specified false positive constraint. \end{enumerate}